John E. ParksChief of Party

 Len Garces leads the implementation of USAID Oceans’ regional, national and learning site activities for the integration and implementation of an Ecosystems Approach to Fisheries Management (EAFM).
 Len has over 25 years of experience working on coastal fisheries issues in Southeast Asia.
 Prior to USAID Oceans, Len worked with WorldFish to support coastal fisheries management program implementation, monitoring and evaluation, research, resource assessment and management.

-Fini Lovita manages USAID Oceans’ site-based learning site activities in Bitung, Indonesia, working closely with local partners, government and industry members to implement program activities.
+Fini Lovita manages USAID Oceans’ country and site-based learning site activities in Bitung, Indonesia, working closely with local partners, government and industry members to implement program activities.
 Fini’s previous work includes coordination for Mangroves for the Future Indonesia for International Union for Conservation of the Nature, consultation to Conservation International Indonesia, and more than five years of support to the World Wide Fund for Nature Indonesia on the issues of marine, coastal and fisheries management, and eco-labeling certification systems.

 Farid MarufRegional Catch Documentation and Traceability Specialist